daniellecrobinson/Data-Rescue-PDX/README.md

  - Data.gov
  - IA.org
  - GitHub
- - Google
+ - Google - does anythign else point or link to your data?
  Does it exist in other locations?
 Does it have metadata?
 3. What's the status of the metadata?
  If you find metadata, grab it and paste in to a text file.
  If not we are going to create it i a text file using a JSON template Create new metadata file in JSON format, help on the formatting [here](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [here](https://project-open-data.cio.gov/v1.1/schema/dataset.json)

-4. Create issue on leave comment on issue with link to data or metadata
+4. [Create issue](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues) on leave comment on issue with link to data or metadata

-  google URL - does anythign else point here?
-  Does anything link to here?

 More on Data.gov Metadata, including long lists of possible Dataset Field titles [here](https://project-open-data.cio.gov/v1.1/schema/)

 Google also recently did a great post about using the Data.gov metadata format for discovery of datasets: https://research.googleblog.com/2017/01/facilitating-discovery-of-public.html